nandowastaken/Amazing-Graph/Flexbox/Tutorial (En).md

     padding: 0;
     box-sizing: border-box;
     text-decoration: none;
+    font-family: "Roboto", sans-serif;
 }

 ```

 The tag * specifies all the elements in the CSS, so, for example, by putting text-decoration none, not a single link will have that underline, which is something that we want.
+I also put the font-family as Roboto, because it is the only font that we use in the whole layout.